amirunpri2018/data_mining_and_network_analysis-arxiv/documentation/data_mining_stage_results.md

 | 1997          | 19624         | 2006          | 48671         |
 | 1998          | 24052         | 2007          | 55144         |
 | 1999          | 27444         | 2008          | 58742         |

+Yearly paper count grows in a nearly linear fashion.